 I need to consolidate.

-I tap the note on the table and read it again.
+I tap a note on the table and read it again.

 I hear whispers rising from Bex and Danis's camp.